Skip to main content

 Execution

-After creating the connector, execute operations using either the Python SDK or API.
-If your Airbyte client can access multiple organizations, include organization_id in AirbyteAuthConfig and X-Organization-Id in raw API calls.
+After creating the connector, execute operations using the CLI, Python SDK, or API.
+If your Airbyte client can access multiple organizations, set the default organization with airbyte-agent organizations use, include organization_id in AirbyteAuthConfig, or include X-Organization-Id in raw API calls.

 Python SDK